 Dropping out of school and dedicating himself entirely to his creative calling in 2009, Hnatiuk slowly and steadily developed a sonic and lyrical blueprint for a band.
 Then, in 2013, he enlisted fellow musicians to finally realize Hearing Trees in the flesh.
 A self-titled EP kicked things off in 2014, quickly after Hearing Trees released a follow-up EP, Dear Sahara in 2015, and toured regularly, earning showcase spots at CMW and Breakout West.
 Their debut full-length album, Quiet Dreams (produced and mentored by Michael P. Falk, of acclaimed Winnipeg indie outfit Les Jupes) was released in 2018.
 The single Telling Peter quickly became the band’s most well-received song, and was released along with a conceptual music video.
 The band made their first cross-country trek to support Quiet Dreams, totalling 36 shows from Victoria to Charlottetown.

-Lyrically, Quiet Dreams finds Hearing Trees exploring anxiety, depression, and mental illness from a surprisingly optimistic perspective.
+Lyrically, Hnatiuk often explores anxiety, depression, and the ups and downs of life from a surprisingly optimistic perspective.
 “I’m always looking for hope – something uplifting that will make me feel better, and hopefully make other people feel better,” Hnatiuk says.
 “I don’t necessarily want to pick those things apart.
 I’d rather get to the realization that things are going to be okay.”

 And therein lies what’s so special about Hearing Trees.
 As only a concept, it inspired and healed its creator. now, as a fully realized creative force and sonic identity all its own, it’s poised to do the same for anyone else drawn into its world.